aboood40091/Miyamoto/readme.md

 ----------------------------------------------------------------

 ## Changelog

+Release Next (Milestone 2 Alpha 3): (unreleased)
+ * Now requires TPLLib, which is not included

 Release Next (Milestone 2 Alpha 2): (July 31, 2014)
  * Fixed a bug that prevented the Zones dialog from working properly